tbrowder/App-SerializerPerf/README.md

 DESCRIPTION
 ===========

-**App::SerializerPerf** Provides one Raku program, `serializer-perf`, which drives a test suite of performance and correctness (fidelity) tests for Raku data serializer codecs.
+**App::SerializerPerf** provides one Raku program, `serializer-perf`, which drives a test suite of performance and correctness (fidelity) tests for Raku data serializer codecs.
 It is currently able to test the following codecs:

 <table class="pod-table">
 <thead><tr>